 Chrysotile is the most common form used in industry.

+This has got to be at the top of the questions we are most frequently asked concerning asbestos.
 The short answer is, yes!!!
 It has been linked to cancer after extensive research and studies by medical scientists.
 Once the fibers are released into the atmosphere after being damaged or disturbed, they can be inhaled via the nose and throat, and the fibers attach themselves to the airway and lungs, meaning that over time the fibers irritate the cells in the lungs and cause cancer, in particular mesothelioma.

 Children are more likely to contract mesothelioma than adults, as the younger a person is, the more susceptible they are to the fibers.
 Mesothelioma is a fatal disease and is directly caused by asbestos exposure.